apify/actor-whitepaper/README.md

 # The Web Actor Programming Model Whitepaper [DRAFT]

-**The whitepaper describes a new concept for building serverless microapps called _Actors_, which are easy to develop, share, integrate, and build upon.
+**This whitepaper describes a new concept for building serverless microapps called _Actors_, which are easy to develop, share, integrate, and build upon.
 Actors are a reincarnation of the UNIX philosophy for programs or agents running in the cloud.**